LogJamb-Josh/CodingChallenge-WpfLinqDeliveryHealthKForce/readme.md

 I think this was a WPF app.
 I spent the first 30+ minutes figuring out how a WPF app works.
 I suppose this demonstrates that I have the ability to learn and adapt.
 It very much reminded me of finals week back in Computer Science school.
 But, I'm not a WPF developer.
 I'm working with Blazor.
 If they had just asked me about my Linq experience, I could have sent them the [other 2 day test I just took](https://github.com/LogJamb-Josh/CodingChallenge-DemoWebApiApex)

 ## Final Result
 On 3/7/2022, I got a call saying I didn't get an offer on this job.
-Two reasons were given.
-1) I didn't demonstrate I knew C#.
-According to them, I took a full 20 minutes to write the first line of code in the WPF app.
-2) I didn't want to be a contractor.
+One reason was because I was seeking full-time employment instead of being a contractor.
+I made it clear in every conversation I was seeking a full time full stack Blazor/C#/Azure position.
+This whole thing was a waste of time from the beginning.
+Very frustrating.